 In 1872, J. Sterling Morton proposed to the Nebraska Board of Agriculture that a special day be set aside for the planting of trees.
-This holiday, called Arbor Day, was first observed with the planting of more than a million trees in Nebraska.
+This holiday - Arbor Day - was first observed with the planting of more than a million trees in Nebraska.
 Arbor Day is now observed throughout the nation and world.

-The City of Madison Mayor and City Council will proclaim February 21, 2020 as Arbor Day at their regular meeting, Monday, February 10, 2020.
+The Mayor and Council proclaim Arbor Day at their regular meeting, Monday, Feb.
+10, 2020.

 [L>R: Councilmembers Ed Latham and Chris Hodges, Mayor Fred Perriman, Junior Conservancy Secretary Lipi Desai, Councilmembers Rick Blanton and Eric Joyce, Director Madison-Morgan Conservancy Chris McCauley.]

 Gather at the historic Central of Georgia Depot, an in-progress rehabilitation project by Historic Madison-Morgan Foundation, to dedicate three willow oaks.

 Invitations with greenvelop.com to save paper and postage.

 A Tribute Tree for the late Bob Jones

 The Crew - Thanks for the trees guys!